School of Medicine

 Teja Suhas Patil

 Her professional interests include medical education, night medicine and physician wellness.
-She coteaches the Resiliency Curriculum Series for the internal medicine residency program.
+She coteaches the Resiliency Curriculum Series for the internal medicine residency program and is a certified Physician Coach.

 Increasing the Frequency of Night Float Teaching with a Daily Management System: Where Medical Education Meets Quality Improvement